HenrikBengtsson/startup/OVERVIEW.md

 * With a specific frequency:

   - `when` - (character) specify how often the file should be processed:
     - `when=once`        - the startup file is processed only once
     - `when=hourly`      - the startup file is processed at most once per hour
     - `when=daily`       - the startup file is processed at most once per day
     - `when=weekly`      - the startup file is processed at most once per week
-    - `when=fortnighly` - the startup file is processed at most once every two weeks
+    - `when=fortnightly` - the startup file is processed at most once every two weeks
     - `when=monthly`     - the startup file is processed at most once per month

   If such a file, or its timestamp, is updated, then it will be processed the next time R is started.